julianamedeiros/SQL-Challenge-Olympics-History/README.md

 - a list containing questions for analysis;
 - the queries I've written to answer the questions above.

-I've used PostegreSQL and pgAdmin 4 for this project.
+I've used PostegreSQL for this project.